wsprague-nu/doranet/samples/3-writing-operators.md

 ## # of Reactants

 If we had an operator, but didn't know the SMARTS used to make it, how would we know how many arguments it has?
-One thing we could try would be to query the `.smarts` property (only available on RDKIt SMARTS objects).
+One thing we could try would be to query the `.smarts` property (only available on RDKit SMARTS objects).

 ```sh
 >>> print(aldol_condensation.smarts)